Financial Preparedness and Financial Disasters

 6. Diversify your income.

 Have more than one stream of income.
-By having a side hustle or some stream of passive income, you can hedge against emergencies, particularly loss of employment.
+By having a side hustle or some stream of passive income, you can hedge against emergencies, particularly the loss of employment.
+There are many options to making make money from home or online, having back up sources of income is the ultimate financial preparedness.
+Having even a modest source of side income can keep you from needed to exhaust your emergency fund at the first sign of trouble.

 Volunteering is a great way to pad your resume, make valuable network connections, and secure recommendations from influential members of the community.
 It’s also a way to give back to the community you call home.